LouWii/Arduino-FastClicker/README.md

 # Clicker Games for Arduino

+Still playing around with my Arduino Leonardo, I've implemented 2 games using momentary push buttons.
+Just 'cause it's fun.

+Note: I'm using an Arduino Leonardo because that's the only one I have, but it'll surely works with other Arduinos as well, just pay attention to the pins I use as they might differ.

 ## Faster Clicker

 Small Arduino project to measure how fast you can click a button.